TheCaduceus/tg-upload/README.md

 You (MTProto) -> Telegram = Larger & direct data transfer.

+**6.I don't want to login again and again in different devices! is there any way to use existing session in different devices?**

+Yes, there are mainly two ways to do the same:

+**i.Generate & use session string:**

+tg-upload supports generation of session string and login through it, to generate session string you can use `--export_string` flag with `--profile` flag to mention profile of which session string should be generated.
+Also, upon using session string tg-upload never creates new .session file.

+**ii.Carry .session files:**

+For every profile, tg-upload generates .session file which is the main file that helps to login into your Telegram account without following auth flow.
+Place the .session file in tg-upload's working directory.

-**6.Feels like my .session file or session string is leaked! how I can revoke it to prevent unauthorized usage?**
+**7.Feels like my .session file or session string is leaked! how I can revoke it to prevent unauthorized usage?**

 tg-upload's `--logout` flag is here to help! just mention the session name using `--profile` flag and pass the `--logout` flag.
 This will directly revoke the specified session and will omit it from your Telegram Account's active sessions list.